morgenfriedel/dotfiles/README.md

 ## Debian

-Currently version 9 (stretch) with packages for KVM/libvirt as well as Python and C/C++.
+Currently version 12.1 (bookworm) with packages for KVM/libvirt as well as Python and C/C++.

 ```
 Desktop Environment: Xfce4